 The New York Heart Association (NYHA) has a classification system for the stages of heart failure, which is discussed in more detail in the diagnosis of advanced heart failure section.
 Although it was created in 1928, it remains one of the most important functional scores in the ‘staging’ of heart failure.

 In general, the prognosis of an individual is difficult to estimate due to the variable nature of heart failure.
 Allen et al., (2012) suggest that over 100 variables have been found to be independently associated with mortality and admission to hospital.
 The most important of these include:

 The clinical category that a patient presents with may also influence the patient’s outcomes.
-The 1-year mortality rate differed substantially between classifications (Chioncel et al., 2017):
+The 1-year mortality rate differed substantially between classifications (Chioncel et al., 2017) (Table 2):

-Interestingly, malnutrition is common among patients hospitalised for acute heart failure and in a study of 145 patients, ProBNP levels directly correlated with nutritional status.
+Malnutrition is common among patients hospitalised for acute heart failure and in a study of 145 patients, proBNP levels were directly correlated with nutritional status.
 In this patient population, malnutrition was observed to be a mediator of disease progression and offers a poor prognosis (Agra Bermejo et al., 2017).